-Acceptable use of these resources shall be consistent with the philosophy, goals, and objectives of UVA.
-Any person using computers or other electronic information resources shall be required to use such equipment and resources in a responsible, legal manner.
-The district retains the right to monitor all computer usage and files for compliance with all regulations and/or procedures.
-Regulations for participation by anyone on the internet shall include, but not be limited to, appropriate language and manners which demonstrate honesty, ethics, and respect for others.
-Student email accounts should not be considered private and will be monitored by district personnel and/or third-party monitoring services.
+All uses of the Resources shall be consistent with the philosophy, goals, and objectives of UVA.
+Any person using any of the Resources shall use such equipment and resources only in a responsible, legal manner and in compliance with this policy.
+When using the Resources, users must use appropriate language and manners which demonstrate honesty, ethics, and respect for others.